-With the changes in the Facebook advertising policy recently, real estate agents are left wondering how to market to the right people.
-The last thing any agent wants to do is waste advertising dollars by promoting their ads to those who have no interest in them.
+With the recent changes in the Facebook advertising policy, real estate agents are left wondering how to market to the right people.
+The last thing an agent wants is waste advertising dollars by promoting their ads to those who have no interest in them.
 So, how can you ensure you’re reaching the right people with your real estate Facebook marketing?

 Know about recent changes

 Late last year, those who post ads regarding employment, credit, or housing now have to mark their ads as a special category.
 As a real estate agent, you know that federal housing law prohibits discrimination based on race, color, religion, national origin, gender, disability, and family status.
 Civil rights advocates have been worried that with the detailed targeting available to real estate agents through Facebook ads, agents were unintentionally discriminating against some users.

 In 2018, the Department of Housing and Urban Development (HUD) filed a complaint that the targeting options were being misused.
 After a lawsuit was filed, Facebook and HUD came to a settlement to make changes that prevented landlords, employers, lenders, real estate professionals, and anyone else from discriminating against these classes.